Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Change your eating habits to limit acid or irritation of the esophagus.
 This might mean switching to a bland diet for a while and avoiding spicy foods, citrus foods, chocolate, fatty foods, and caffeine.

 Avoid or limit alcohol.

 Become more active.

 Surgery.
 Your health care provider may recommend surgery if you have bleeding or narrowing of the esophagus.
 It also might be recommended if it is needed to control the spread of precancerous cells.

 Narrowing of the esophagus

-In about one in 50 adults, precancerous changes in the lining of the esophagus that lead to esophageal cancer
+In about 1 in 50 adults, precancerous changes in the lining of the esophagus that lead to esophageal cancer

 Esophagitis can return if you do not make some changes in the way you live.
-Living with this condition means following your doctor’s recommendations on lifestyle changes and medication use.
+Living with this condition means following your health care provider’s recommendations on lifestyle changes and medication use.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR